Rebuild Ukraine

 Solo Project

-Given a brief to design a 3D puzzle game, and I noticed that many VR puzzle games lack emotional depth or cultural relevance.
+Given a brief to design a 3D puzzle game, I noticed that many VR puzzle games lack emotional depth or cultural relevance.

-Rebuild Ukraine turns 3D puzzle assembly into a powerful act of cultural preservation, letting users rebuild war-damaged landmarks while learning their stories.
+Rebuild Ukraine turns a 3D puzzle assembly into a powerful act of cultural preservation, letting users rebuild war-damaged landmarks while learning their stories.

 Puzzle Selection Menu